-Luigi Pareyson wrote: "the whole of spiritual life is in some way 'art': in every field of human industriousness nothing can be done without also inventing in some way how it is to be done" (Pareyson, 1954: 63).
-Therefore, if we want to follow in Pareyson's steps and appreciate his contribution to organization and management studies, we can see management as art, production processes as artistry, a work well done as a work of art,
+Luigi Pareyson wrote, "The whole of spiritual life is in some way 'art': in every field of human industriousness nothing can be done without also inventing in some way how it is to be done" (1988: 63).
+Therefore, if we want to follow in Pareyson's steps and appreciate his contribution to organization and management studies, we can see management as art, production processes as artistry, a work well done as a work of art, and, of course, art in itself.

 The very idea that art is always an art of something is what motivates us to propose a reading of Pareyson's aesthetic philosophy that can talk to the hearts and minds of organizational scholars.
-One of our aims in reviewing Pareyson's main oeuvre (1954) - Estetica: Teoria della formatività - is to encourage the readers of this journal to engage with literature that they might not normally read.
-The other purpose of the essay is to take the opportunity provided by a recent and partial translation into English of Pareyson's work to introduce management scholars to a philosopher whose work resonates with a relatively new interest in practical knowledge and in forms of knowing outside the cognitive domain.
-In fact, if we locate a 'turn to practice' in social sciences around the year 2000, we may argue that it is through the organizational aesthetics approach that the idea of sensible knowing and aesthetic judgement arrived in practice-based studies.
-Pareyson's philosophy is important for grounding a philosophy of knowing that is an aesthetic philosophy of production - i.e. based on doing - rather than of contemplation.
+One of our aims in reviewing Pareyson's main oeuvre-Estetica: Teoria della formatività-is to encourage the readers of this journal to engage with literature they might not normally read.
+Our other purpose is to take the opportunity provided by a recent and partial translation of Pareyson's work into English to introduce management scholars to a philosopher whose work resonates with a relatively new interest in practical knowledge and in forms of knowing outside the cognitive domain.
+In fact, if we locate a "turn to practice" in social sciences around the year 2000, we may argue that it is through the organizational aesthetics approach that the idea of sensible knowing and aesthetic judgment arrived in practice-based studies.
+Pareyson's philosophy is important for grounding a philosophy of knowing that is an aesthetic philosophy of production-that is, based on doing rather than contemplation.

-The contemporary reader should note that Pareyson's book appeared in Italian in 1954 and that it was almost fifty years later that Peter Carravetta (2010: 99) wrote as follows in the introduction to the recent publication in English of a selection of Pareyson's essays:
+The contemporary reader should note that Pareyson's book appeared in Italian in 1954 and that it was almost fifty years later that Peter Carravetta wrote as follows in the introduction to the recent publication in English of a selection of Pareyson's essays:

-[T]he appearance of a substantial selection of Luigi Pareyson's writings in English is motive for a transnational celebration in the history of ideas.
+The appearance of a substantial selection of Luigi Pareyson's writings in English is motive for a transnational celebration in the history of ideas.
 A thinker of the rank of Gadamer and Ricoeur, to whom he is often compared, surprisingly little has been known or written about him.
-An original interpreter of existentialism and German Idealism, Pareyson developed an authentic hermeneutic in the nineteen-fifties, a time in which the Italian panorama was being shaped by growing Marxist hegemony and the turn towards the sciences especially linguistics.
+An original interpreter of existentialism and German Idealism, Pareyson developed an authentic hermeneutic in the nineteen-fifties, a time in which the Italian panorama was being shaped by growing Marxist hegemony and the turn towards the sciences especially linguistics (2010: 99).

-Pareyson, was not attracted by Marxist philosophy, since he was a Catholic, and a militant in "Partito d'azione" and in "Giustizia e Libertà" during the Resistance to Nazi-fascism.
+Pareyson was not attracted by Marxist philosophy, since he was a Catholic and a militant in "Partito d'Azione" and "Giustizia e Libertà" during the Resistance to Nazi fascism.
 He was born in 1918, and he worked at the University of Torino almost until his death in 1991.
-In the years 1935-36, he spent time with Karl Jaspers in Heidelberg, and during the 1940s and 1950s, he published in Italian several essays on Kirkegaard, Heidegger, and mainly Schelling's existentialist philosophy.
-In the following years he published on aesthetics and on interpretation: Estetica.
-Teoria della formatività in 1954, Conversazioni di estetica in 1966, Verità e interpretazione in 1971 - recently translated into English (2013) -and his last work Ontologia e libertà in 1995.
-As an academic at the University of Torino, among his followers were the semiologist

-Umberto Eco and the philosophers Gianni Vattimo, Mario Perniola and Sergio Givone, who worked on aesthetics.
-He was also the director of the journal Rivista di Estetica.
+In 1935 and 1936, he spent time with Karl Jaspers in Heidelberg, and during the 1940s and 1950s, he published, in Italian, several essays on Kierkegaard, Heidegger, and mainly Schelling's existentialist philosophy.
+In the following years he published on aesthetics and on interpretation: Estetica: Teoria della formatività in 1954, Conversazioni di estetica in 1966, Verità e interpretazione in 1971-recently translated into English (Pareyson, 2013)-and his last work, Ontologia e libertà, published posthumously in 1995.
+As an academic at the University of Torino, among his followers were the semiologist Umberto Eco and the philosophers Gianni Vattimo, Mario Perniola, and Sergio Givone, who worked on aesthetics.
+He was also the director of the journal Rivista di estetica.